-Check in your Chameleon Dashboard that a green banner is displayed indicating that data is being correctly received.
+Check in your Chameleon Dashboard's Installation page that a green banner is displayed indicating that data is being correctly received.
 This does not prove that users are being identified correctly but does indicate that the user identification method is being called.

-You can also double-check this per domain from the 'Verify installation' tab of the Installation page:
+You can also double-check this per domain from the 'Verify installation' tab of the same Installation page:

-If there is no error showing, you can review the “Viewing as” section to indicate which user is being identified to Chameleon on the underlying page.
-If this is not the user you are logged into your application as, then this can indicate a problem.
+If no error shows up you can review the user identified by Chameleon on the underlying page.
+If this is not you - the person logged into the application, then this can indicate a problem.

 Opening the browser console and running